HMS Lizard (1757): North Atlantic, 1757–1758

-The Americas, 17591763
+Americas, 1759–1763

-Captain Doake took command in mid-October, bringing Admiralty orders reassigning Lizard to North American waters as part of a fleet supporting a planned invasion of Québec in 1759.
-The winter idled by as the invasion force was assembled, and it was not until 17 February 1759 that Lizard finally departed Spithead for Halifax, Nova Scotia, in company with other Royal Navy vessels.
+Captain James Doake took command of Lizard in mid-October 1758, bringing Admiralty orders reassigning the vessel to North American waters in support of a planned invasion of Québec in 1759.
+The winter idled by as the invasion force was assembled, until on 17 February 1759 the Lizard departed Spithead for Halifax, Nova Scotia, accompanied by other Royal Navy vessels.
 On arrival in Nova Scotia, she joined the combined British fleet of 52 naval vessels and 140 transports, under the overall command of Vice-Admiral Charles Saunders.
 On 23 June the fleet passed L'Isle-aux-Coudres on the St Lawrence River, and three days later had anchored before the French stronghold of Quebec City.
 There were few French vessels at Quebec City, and little useful work for frigates such as Lizard, though her sister vessel Trent was able to bombard and destroy an artillery battery on the shoreline.
-Lizard remained beneath Quebec throughout July and August, while other parts of Saunders' fleet reconnoitred and captured the river above the town.
+Lizard remained below Quebec throughout July and August while other parts of Saunders' fleet reconnoitred and captured the river above the town.
 On 12 September Lizard's marines were part of a landing below the town as a feint to distract from the real British landing by forces under General James Wolfe, on the Plains of Abraham upstream.
 Wolfe's assault was successful, and Quebec City was surrendered on 17 September.
 Lizard then returned to England with the majority of the fleet.